 Experiments conducted by Govardhan and Williamson \cite{govardhan2000modes,govardhan2004critical} reveal that the amplitude response observed on varying the fluid-flow velocity of an elastically mounted cylinder undergoing VIV comprises of three different bifurcation branches depending on the mass ratio $m^*$ (cylinder mass/fluid added mass) \cite{govardhan2000modes}.
-When the mass ratio of the FSI system is less than the critical value of $0.54$, the lower branch ceases to exist and only a large amplitude response of the structure corresponding to the upper branch is observed for all higher values of $U_r$.
-Thus the upper branch continues indefinitely and the synchronization range extends to infinity.
+When the mass ratio of the FSI system is less than the critical value of $0.54$, the lower branch ceases to exist, and only a large amplitude response of the structure corresponding to the upper branch is observed for all higher values of $U_r$.
+Thus, the upper branch continues indefinitely, and the synchronization range extends to infinity.
 A comparison between the results obtained from the acceleration coupling model by Facchinetti \textit{et al.} \cite{facchinetti2004coupling} with that of the experiments by Govardhan {\it et. al} \cite{govardhan2000modes} and Khalak {\it et. al} \cite{khalak1999motions} show close qualitative agreements in the amplitude responses in this regime.
 Therefore, such phenomenological models can be used to qualitatively and quantitatively capture the essential physics underpinning the dynamics of VIV systems.

-It is worth noting that the response dynamics of a VIV system subjected to the impacts with rigid barriers is yet to be explored.
-This study presents a numerical investigation of the effect of a rigid barrier obstructing the motion of a structure exhibiting VIV.
-A rigid barrier is considered with the assumption that the structural deformation due to such impacts is negligible.
-Dynamical systems with abrupt motion interactions are studied under the purview of piecewise-smooth (PWS) systems.
-To explore how non-smoothness impacts synchronization, regimes in which a lack of barriers result in a lock-in or synchronization have been examined.
+It is worth noting that the response dynamics of a VIV system subjected to the impacts of rigid barriers are yet to be explored.
+This study addresses this gap and numerically investigates the effect of a rigid barrier obstructing the motion of a structure exhibiting VIV.
+A rigid barrier is considered with the assumption that the structural deformation due to such impacts is negligible, which is often the case in a range of engineering applications.
+A rigid barrier leads to abrupt interactions of motions.
+In the field of dynaimcal systems, such abrupt interactions are often studies considering piecewise-smooth (PWS) systems.
+To explore how non-smoothness impacts synchronization, regimes in which alack of barrier results in a lock-in or synchronization have been examined in this paper.